Reduce discomfort and inflammation with this non-invasive, pain-free treatment method.

 Multi-waved Locked System Low Level Laser Therapy is an FDA-approved treatment.
 Although it is FDA approved, it is not covered by any insurance carrier.

-RPPC is very sensitive and concerned about your out-of-pocket costs, and so we have programs starting at just $199 for three treatments.
+RPPC is very sensitive and concerned about your out-of-pocket costs, and so we have programs starting at just $390 for six treatments or $650 for 10 treatments.
 If you have a health sharing plan such as Medi-share™, laser therapy may be covered as the cost of this procedure is much lower than a joint replacement.
 Most health sharing plans are affiliated with a religious organization and you must choose this rather than Affordable Care Act (ACA) sanctioned plan.
 Also, if you have a health spending account, the expenses associated with this procedure may be offset by these accounts.
 Schedule a consultation to find out more.

 What Conditions Can Laser Therapy Be Used for?